Skip to main content

 What if a new version of the game server is released and my server doesn’t update automatically?

-Your server normally updates itself automatically during startup or periodic checks.
-However, if it hasn’t updated yet, a simple restart from the management panel will trigger the update and ensure you’re running the latest version.
+If your server is using the default VERSION of LATEST, it updates itself automatically during startup or periodic checks.
+If it hasn’t updated yet, a simple restart from the management panel will trigger the update and ensure you’re running the latest version.